Discover your body's 6 natural defense barriers against SIBO

 - amylase (breaks down starches)

 that further break down food into smaller particles.
-Digestive enzymes can be secreted from different glands: salivary glands, gastric glands, pancreas, and small intestine.
+Digestive enzymes can be secreted from different glands: salivary glands, gastric glands, the pancreas, and the small intestine.

-Besides, there are also brush border enzymes in the lining of the small intestine, which are involved in the final step in the digestion of dietary carbohydrates and proteins.
+Besides, brush border enzymes in the lining of the small intestine are involved in the final step in the digestion of dietary carbohydrates and proteins.

 Pancreatic secretion supports intestinal integrity and controls the microbiota by supporting the mucosal barrier.
 Bacterial outgrowth is controlled by pancreatic antibacterial secretion.
 (18)